dreamcatcher-tech/network/website/nfas/Requests/04 Securities Guardian.md

 1. Include states that model specific exploits, such as pump and dump, theft, failure to deliver, did not understand what was purchasing, insider trading, sybil attack, market manipulation, [and others](https://en.wikipedia.org/wiki/Securities_fraud)
 1. Include the QA service provider as an actor in the system
+1. Model a traditional company showing the vulnerabilities in the trust model

 #### Should